alex621/HtmlTextView/README.md

 ## BTW

-It does not support GIF and video at this moment.
+It does not support video at this moment.
 Feel free to contribute.